Yaaqoub/node-harvest-v2/README.md

 # Node Harvest API V2
 Harvest is a web-based time tracking tool.
 This package is a full client API built using node.js and the V2 of Harvest API.
-If you want to use the Harvest API V1 there is another package for that, [here](https://www.npmjs.com/package/harvest).
 ## Install
     npm install harvest-v2
 ## Usage